VictorOmoboye/Sales-and-Product-Optimization-Analysis/README.md

 ## Leveraging SQL Data Query Language for Data-Driven Analysis of Sales and Product Performance at Dennies Furnishing Supplies
 ![image](https://github.com/user-attachments/assets/a7fe46c7-e0c5-4e10-b258-4034b0dff659)
 ## INTRODUCTION
-This project presents a comprehensive analysis of sales performance, product inventory, and customer behavior trends for Dennis Furnishings, a company operating across multiple U.S. cities, specializing in office supplies, furnishings, and equipment.
+This project presents a comprehensive analysis of sales performance, product inventory, and customer behavior trends for Dennis Furnishings Supplies, a company operating across multiple U.S. cities, specializing in office supplies, furnishings, and equipment.
 By leveraging historical data, the analysis assesses year-over-year sales trends, optimizes product offerings, and uncovers key customer behavior patterns across various regions.
 SQL Data Query Language (DQL) is utilized to derive actionable insights, facilitating data-driven decision-making to enhance business strategies and improve operational efficiency.

 ## PROBLEM STATEMENT
-As Dennis Furnishings continues to expand, it is essential to gain a deeper understanding of business performance across various product categories and customer segments.
+As Dennis Furnishings Supplies continues to expand, it is essential to gain a deeper understanding of business performance across various product categories and customer segments.
 The company needs to identify the top-performing products driving the highest sales, determine which properties are placing the most orders, and uncover underperforming categories.
 This knowledge is crucial for optimizing operational efficiency and driving sustained growth.

 ## AIM OF THE PROJECT
 - Analyze sales trends and performance across product categories such as office supplies and furnishings.